inbo/n2khab-monitoring/functionality.md

 </DIV>

-## 1.4 Needed for composing a temporary sampling schedule as a selection from a legacy judgment sample (existing measurement locations)
+## 1.4 composing a temporary sampling schedule as a selection from a legacy judgment sample (existing measurement locations)

 (Cf. chapter 6 of [this](https://drive.google.com/open?id=1OlLCdEAvWOelzXeTytqsuKfcw7B3HQov) report -- in Dutch.)